Castor oil: Emollient

-Castor oil has been used in cosmetic products included in creams and as a moisturizer.
+Castor oil has been used in cosmetic products, included in creams, and used as a moisturizer.
 It is often combined with zinc oxide to form an emollient and astringent, zinc and castor oil cream, which is commonly used to treat infants for nappy rash.

 Hydrogenated castor oil is also known as trihydroxystearin, which is used in cosmetics and personal care systems.

 Medicine

 Castor oil is used as a vehicle for serums administering steroid hormones such as estradiol valerate via intramuscular or subcutaneous injection.

 Alternative medicine

 Despite the lack of evidence, castor oil is sometimes claimed to be able to cure diseases.
 According to the American Cancer Society, "available scientific evidence does not support claims that castor oil on the skin cures cancer or any other disease."